guanquann/tp/docs/UserGuide.md

 Examples:
 - `listfav` Lists all favourite contacts as expected

-- `listfav 1` returns an error message as there should not be arguments after the `listfav` command word

-- `listfav hello` returns an error message as there should not be arguments after the `listfav` command word

 ### Removing contacts from favourites : `removefav`

 Removes the contacts specified by index as favourites.